Warsaw Pact invasion of Czechoslovakia: Revoking or modifying the reforms and removing the reformers

 Within a week after he assumed power, Husák began to consolidate his leadership by ordering extensive purges of the reformers who were still occupying key positions in the mass media, judiciary, social and mass organizations, lower party organs, and, finally, the highest levels of the KSČ.
 In the fall of 1969, twenty-nine liberals on the Central Committee of the KSČ were replaced by conservatives.

-Among the liberals ousted was Dubček, who was dropped from the Presidium (the following year Dubček was expelled from the party; he subsequently became a minor functionary in Slovakia, where he still lived in 1987).
-Husák also consolidated his leadership by appointing potential rivals to the new government positions which were created as a result of the 1968 Constitutional Law of Federation (which created the Czech Socialist Republic and the Slovak Socialist Republic).
+Among the liberals ousted was Dubček, who was dropped from the Presidium.
+In 1970 Dubček was expelled from the party.
+He became a minor functionary in Slovakia, where he still lived in 1987.
+Husák also consolidated his leadership by appointing potential rivals to the new government positions which were created as a result of the 1968 Constitutional Law of Federation, which created the Czech Socialist Republic and the Slovak Socialist Republic.

 Once it had consolidated its power, the regime quickly moved to implement other normalization policies.
-In the two years which followed the invasion, the new leadership revoked some reformist laws (such as the National Front Act and the Press Act) and simply did not enforce others.
+In the two years which followed the invasion, the new leadership revoked some reformist laws, such as the National Front Act and the Press Act, and simply did not enforce others.
 It returned economic enterprises, which had been given substantial independence during the Prague Spring, to centralized control through contracts which were based on central planning and production quotas.
 It reinstated extreme police control, a step that was reflected in the harsh treatment of demonstrators who attempted to mark the first anniversary of the August intervention.

 Finally, Husák stabilized Czechoslovakia's relations with its allies by arranging frequent intrabloc exchanges and visits and redirecting Czechoslovakia's foreign economic ties towards greater involvement with socialist nations.

 By May 1971, Husák could report to the delegates who were attending the officially sanctioned Fourteenth Party Congress that the process of normalization had been satisfactorily completed and he could also report that Czechoslovakia was ready to proceed towards higher forms of socialism.